 A light to my Path: By Lynn Austin

-After the beautiful montage of Carl Fredricksen and his late wife, (AWW) we discover that Carl is a cranky old geezer with one goal: to go and find Paradise falls – and take his house with him.
+After the beautiful montage of Carl Fredrickson and his late wife, we discover that Carl is a cranky old geezer with one goal: to find Paradise Falls – and take his house with him.
 Then we meet this cute little chubby kid named Russell who could not be more different than Carl.
-He’s peppy, helpful, wants to be useful, soft-hearted, lovable.
+He’s peppy, helpful, wants to be useful, kind-hearted, lovable.
 Carl’s crankiness is in direct conflict with Russell’s I-want-to-help attitude.
 Their constant conflicts throughout the movie make this movie the unique, hilarious delight that it is.
 What would this movie be without a character like Russell?
 Forgettable.

 Beauty and the Beast:

-She’s a beautiful woman, with manners, book smart.
+She’s a beautiful woman, with manners and a kind heart.
 He’s an ugly monster with bad manners and terrible people skills.
 Somehow they fall in love?
 Awww.
 This is the entire premise for the story.
-Without the distinct and stark conflicting differences in characters, there would be no story.
+Without the stark conflicting differences in characters, there would be no story.

 Can you think of other examples of conflict within movies or books?
 Let me know your favorite in the comments!